ReliefApplications/ems-frontend/libs/ui/README.md

 ## Create story for component

-Once the component is ready, the developer can create a story file for it in order to do all needed testings before it's integrated in the application(s).
+Once the component is ready, the developer can create a story file for it in order to do all the needed testing before it's integrated in the application(s).

-Open the extension and select the option shown below:
+Open the extension and select the option shown below:<br>
 ![component stories](assets/component-stories.png)

 The developer would see some parameters to set when creating this new stories, please set the following param as: